Battle of Friedland: Aftermath

 On 19 June Emperor Alexander sent an envoy to seek an armistice with the French.
 Napoleon assured the envoy that the Vistula River represented the natural borders between French and Russian influence in Europe.
 On that basis, the two emperors began peace negotiations at the town of Tilsit after meeting on an iconic raft on the River Niemen.
 The very first thing Alexander said to Napoleon was probably well-calibrated: "I hate the English as much as you do."
 Napoleon reportedly replied, "Then we have already made peace."
 The two emperors spent several days reviewing each other's armies, passing out medals, and frequently talking about non-political subjects.

 Although the negotiations at Tilsit featured plenty of pageantry and diplomatic niceties, they were not spared from ruthless politics.
 Alexander faced pressure from his brother, Duke Constantine, to make peace with Napoleon.
 Given the victory he had just achieved, the French emperor offered the Russians relatively lenient terms–demanding that Russia join the Continental System, withdraw its forces from Wallachia and Moldavia, and hand over the Ionian Islands to France.
 By contrast, Napoleon dictated very harsh peace terms for Prussia, despite the ceaseless exhortations of Queen Louise.
 Wiping out half of Prussian territories from the map, Napoleon created a new kingdom of 1,100 square miles called Westphalia and appointed his young brother Jérôme as its new monarch, and a 40,000 square mile Polish state entitled the Duchy of Warsaw, with the King of Saxony as its duke.
 Prussia's humiliating treatment at Tilsit caused a deep and bitter antagonism which festered as the Napoleonic Era progressed.
 Moreover, Alexander's pretensions at friendship with Napoleon led the latter to seriously misjudge the true intentions of his Russian counterpart, who would violate numerous provisions of the treaty in the next few years.
 Despite these problems, Tilsit at last gave Napoleon a respite from war and allowed him to return to France, which he had not seen in over 300 days.
 His arrival was greeted with huge celebrations in Paris.

 In 1810 a new ship-of-the-line of the French navy was named Friedland, to commemorate this battle.
 This ship of 80 guns of the Bucentaure class was built in Antwerp.
 After the fall of the French empire the ship was transferred to the new Dutch navy and named Vlaming.
 In 1840 another ship of the French navy was called Friedland.

 In literature and the arts

 The battle is mentioned as a pivotal event, though not described, in Leo Tolstoy's War and Peace.
+It is the basis of the board wargame Friedland 1807.